Morocco

 The winding alleys of Rabat’s medina lead to many beautiful doors.

-Days 2 and 3: Chefchaouen
+Days 2 and 3: Blue everything (and bread)

 Fresh bread!